Field of Action 2:

 Photo: ThisIsEngineering/Pexels

-The endowed professorship addresses the digital transformation of the industry, along with the opportunities and challenges that companies are experiencing as a result.
-The networking of technological systems is giving rise to new business models, which must be designed and considered from a socio-technical and interdisciplinary perspective rather than a purely technical point of view.
-The first step is not the development of new software, but the integration of existing solutions with potential users.
-The second step involves co-designing solutions, which includes adapting existing software and developing new concepts with the integration of artificial-intelligence processes.
+The endowed professorship concentrated on the transformation that industry is undergoing through digitalization processes, as well as the opportunities and challenges that companies are experiencing as a result.
+The networking of technical systems is leading to new business models in some cases.
+These processes must be designed and considered from a socio-technical and interdisciplinary perspective, not just from a purely technical one.
+The first step is not about developing new software, but about bringing together existing solutions and potential users.
+The second step involves actively shaping solutions.
+This includes adapting existing software, but also developing new concepts that integrate artificial intelligence methods.

 Entrepreneurship in Technology and Digitization